Career Awards

 Distinguished Career Award

-Honors an individual for his or her accomplishments in, and contributions to, the understanding of ingestive behavior.
-The award is made to a senior investigator who has retired from his/her academic position, or will be retired by the time of the award.
+Honors an individual for accomplishments in, and contributions to, the understanding of ingestive behavior.
+The award is made to a senior investigator who has retired from their academic position, or will be retired by the time of the award.
 The Award consists of a plaque, a check for 1500 USD, Emeritus membership status, and an invitation to speak during the Awards Symposium at the Annual Meeting.

 View Past Awardees